dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

    - Mesokurtic
    - Leptokurtic

-1.Platykurtic: The platykurtic shows a distribution with flat tails.
+1. Platykurtic: The platykurtic shows a distribution with flat tails.
 Here the data is distributed faltly .
 The flat tails indicated the small outliers in the distribution.
-2.Mesokurtic: In Mesokurtic, the data is widely distributed.
+2. Mesokurtic: In Mesokurtic, the data is widely distributed.
 It is normally distributed and it also matches normal distribution.
-3.Leptokurtic: In leptokurtic, the data is very closely distributed.
+3. Leptokurtic: In leptokurtic, the data is very closely distributed.
 The height of the peak is greater than width of the peak.

 A kurtosis value of 3 indicates standard normal distribution
 ![image](https://github.com/user-attachments/assets/14783f3d-7014-486d-95ea-17eaa816a5a9)